SueMottet/School_District_Analysis/README.md

 ![after NaN Averge Reading Scores image](/Resources/after_NAN_reading_scores_by_grade.png)

 ## Scores by school spending per student
-The scores by school spending information changed after the replacement because student counts were impacted.
+The scores by school spending information changed after the replacement because the percentages were impacted.

 The scores by school spending before the Thomas ninth grade data replacement work is performed are shown here:
 ![pre NaN Scores By Spending image](/Resources/pre_NAN_scores_by_spending.png)